davidfsmith/deepracer-custom-car/README.md

  - Uninstall unused packages and stop unnecessary services
  - Disable wifi power-save to avoid disconnects

+In the `utils/` folder there are utilities to create a USB flash stick for the original DeepRacer.
+See [documentation](docs/utilities.md).

 ## Installation

 [Provide instructions on how to install and set up your project]